Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Long-term Stability

-Recent studies regarding long-term \emph{N}-body evolution \citep{2020MNRAS.493.1913H}, suggest that long term \emph{N}-body integration may be quite unstable to the particular realization, this may be particularly critical for highly non-linear situations like the three-body problem.
-We generated a small ensemble of realizations for the fiducial isolated halo and for the sinking satellite problem, results are shown in figure \ref{fig:reali_DF_ener} only for LeapF and HamSp.
-Indeed some scatter is found, however overall we found that results are quite robust.
+Recent studies regarding long-term \emph{N}-body evolution \citep{2020MNRAS.493.1913H}, suggest that long-term integrations may be unstable to small changes in initial conditions realizations, this may be particularly critical for highly non-linear situations like the three-body problem.
+We generated a small ensemble of realizations for the fiducial isolated halo and for the sinking satellite problem, results are shown in figure \ref{fig:reali_DF_ener} only for Leapfrog (red) and HHS (black).
+Indeed some scatter is found, however, overall the results are robust.